cruz209/kickstart-ai/README.md

 🔧 Why It’s Useful

-LiftOff gives you the code you would've written anyway, just faster:
+kickstart-ai gives you the code you would've written anyway, just faster:

 Perfect for prototypes, demos, hackathon starters